 Table 5 Indicates that approximately 76% of the trainees believed they had acquired the essential prerequisites for initiating a start-up.
 This included knowledge of FSSAI registration, Packaging and marketing, branding, Cost calculation financial institutions, government schemes offering subsidies for establishing food processing units, as well as practical skills in various preservation techniques.
 Additionally, trainees learned to develop a wide range of products such as soy-based items, fruit squashes, jams, jellies, pickles, chutneys, vatis, Murabba, dehydrated powders, and more.
 Sharma and Gill (2018) The training was conducted to help rural women learn the techniques of preparing ready-to-serve beverage, pickles, squash, jam, leather etc. These were prepared from different fruits and vegetables which were grown in the local area or were seasonal like mango, apple, litchi, tomato, plum etc.

-Table.5 Impact of training through subject covered during training
+Table 5.
+Impact of training through subject covered during training